 For an optimal trekking experience, a trekker must always be prepared in every aspect.
 Preparing for Annapurna Circuit Trek includes packing the right gear, consulting a travel agency, hiring local trekking guides and porters, and, at last, preparing your body and mind.
 Along the trek, you will come across different challenges.
 Having your mind and body on the right track is equally important as having your feet on the right track.

 Continuous walking can cause pain and blisters in your leg, and you might even experience muscle cramps.
 You must train your body and maintain a certain fitness level to avoid these.
-It is also extremely important to remain calm and composed in these situations, and you must be mentally resilient.
+It is also extremely important to remain calm and composed in these situations, and you must be mentally strong.

 Lack of Experience